 At Cumberland Island, the docks in St. Marys for the park ferries were destroyed and one of the ferries sank.
 The park closed for an extended period and canceled camping reservations for months.

 At Fort Pulaski, the cumulative impacts from Hurricane Matthew in 2016 and Irma in 2017 have damaged every building throughout the park, including extensive damage to the fort roof, drawbridges and water tank.

-the w

 SOUTH CAROLINA

-PARKS AFFECTED

 Charles Pinckney National Historic Site • Congaree National Park Cowpens National Battlefield • Fort Sumter National Monument Kings Mountain National Military Park • Ninety Six National Historic Site Reconstruction Era National Monument